vpx/starterc/doc/style_guide.md

  * @param a The first integer to add.
  * @param b The second integer to add.
  * @return The sum of a and b.
- * @throws std::invalid_argument if either parameter is negative.
  * @see subtract() for the inverse operation.
  */
 int add(int a, int b)